-- Students in their first and second year may hold no more than one incomplete grade during any academic year.
-Doing so results in loss of good academic standing.
+- Students in their first and second year may accrue no more than one Incomplete grade during the academic year.

-- Students who receive an Incomplete must, in consultation with the faculty member teaching the course, confirm a clear plan and deadline for completion of the coursework, and the Incomplete must be cleared during the academic semester (Fall or Winter) immediately following the one in which it was given.
+- Students who receive an Incomplete must confirm with the faculty member teaching the course a clear plan and deadline for completion of the coursework, and the Incomplete must be completed during the following spring/summer term

-- A Third Term Review will take place in the fall of the second year, as a mentoring conversation between the student and a faculty committee, followed by a written summary reporting on academic progress.
+- A Third Term Review will take place in the fall of the second year between the student and a faculty committee chaired by the DGS, followed by a written summary reporting on academic progress.